wombleton/gitlaw-nz/acts/C/Child Support Act 1991.md

 ##### 131 Social security beneficiaries to pay financial support by automatic deduction

-*   Where any person who is required to pay financial support under this Act is in receipt of any benefit under the [Social Security Act 1964][478] or under the [Social Welfare (Transitional Provisions) Act 1990][634] or [Part 6][635] of the War Pensions Act 1954, or the [New Zealand Superannuation and Retirement Income Act 2001][636],---
+*   Where any person who is required to pay financial support under this Act is in receipt of any benefit under the [Social Security Act 1964][478] or under the [Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990][634] or [Part 6][635] of the War Pensions Act 1954, or the [New Zealand Superannuation and Retirement Income Act 2001][636],---

     *   (a) [section 129][260] of this Act shall not apply; and

     *   (b) payments of financial support shall be payable by way of automatic deduction under [Part 10][311] of this Act from any instalment of any benefit to which the person is or may become entitled under that Act.

+    Section 131: amended, on 5 December 2013, by [section 9(2)(a)][637] of the Social Welfare (Transitional Provisions) Amendment Act 2013 (2013 No 132).

-    Section 131: amended, on 21 April 2005, by [section 9(1)][637] of the New Zealand Superannuation and Retirement Income Amendment Act 2005 (2005 No 42).
+    Section 131: amended, on 21 April 2005, by [section 9(1)][638] of the New Zealand Superannuation and Retirement Income Amendment Act 2005 (2005 No 42).

-    Section 131: amended, on 15 April 2003, by [section 12(1)][638] of the War Pensions Amendment Act 2003 (2003 No 18).
+    Section 131: amended, on 15 April 2003, by [section 12(1)][639] of the War Pensions Amendment Act 2003 (2003 No 18).

-    Section 131: amended, on 12 October 2001, by [section 77][639] of the New Zealand Superannuation Act 2001 (2001 No 84).
+    Section 131: amended, on 12 October 2001, by [section 77][640] of the New Zealand Superannuation Act 2001 (2001 No 84).

     Section 131: amended, on 1 October 1998, by [section 57][492] of the Social Security Amendment Act 1998 (1998 No 19).